 Source: Eurostat online database

-In Table 1, we focus on the first group of regions and provide information on youth integration outcomes, regional characteristics, and the YEI funding received, based on the levels of unemployment in 2012.
+In Table 1, we focus on regions that received YEI funding, differentiating by the level of unemployment in 2012.
 The funding generally decreases as unemployment and NEET rates decrease.
 Due to the discretionary nature of national implementations, 76 regions with youth unemployment rate below 25% in 2012 still received YEI funding, though usually with less intensity.
-Finally, it is worth noticing that worst-off regions with very high youth unemployment rates tend to exhibit a profile of multiple disadvantages as well as a strong gap with respect to other regions in most indicators.
-These regions show very low employment and youth employment rates, as well as employment in science and technology and GVA.
+Finally, it is worth noticing that worst-off regions with very high youth unemployment rates tend to exhibit a profile of multiple disadvantages: very low employment and youth employment rates, as well as employment in science and technology and GVA.
 This is indicative of highly difficult conditions related both to the economy and the (youth) labour market.
 Further, the linear trend of increase in YEI funding by unemployment does not hold true for particularly disadvantaged regions with more than 30% of youth unemployment in 2012.
 Interestingly, the regional GDP doesn’t show significant variation across these groups, indicating that economic performance alone doesn’t fully explain the employment disparities.

 Table 1.
-Regional characteristics of NUTs 2 regions that received YEI funding, by youth unemployment level before YEI implementation (2012)
+Regional characteristics of NUTS 2 regions that received YEI funding, by youth unemployment level before YEI implementation (2012)